martinkirch/CloudBox/ROADMAP.md

 * Complete and custom JS-controlled player
 * Field-specific search (search artist, title, album...)
 * Test on big library
+* Check if songs (from fulltext-search and views) are sorted correctly

 ## 2.0